Skip to main content

 Some tests can find some kidney cancers early, but none of these is recommended to screen for kidney cancer in people at average risk.

-A routine urine test (urinalysis), which is sometimes part of a complete medical checkup, may find small amounts of blood in the urine of some people with early kidney cancer.
-But many things other than kidney cancer cause blood in the urine, including urinary tract infections, bladder infections, bladder cancer, and benign (non-cancerous) kidney conditions such as kidney stones.
-Sometimes people with kidney cancer do not have blood in their urine until the cancer is quite large and might have spread to other parts of the body.
+A routine urine test (urinalysis), which is sometimes part of a medical checkup, might find small amounts of blood in the urine of some people with early kidney cancer.
+But blood in the urine can also have other causes, including urinary tract or bladder infections, bladder cancer, and benign (non-cancerous) kidney conditions such as kidney stones.
+Sometimes people with kidney cancer don’t have blood in their urine until the cancer is quite large or has already spread to other parts of the body.

-Imaging tests such as computed tomography (CT) scans and magnetic resonance imaging (MRI) scans can often find small kidney cancers, but these tests are expensive.
+Imaging tests such as computed tomography (CT) scans and magnetic resonance imaging (MRI) can often find small kidney cancers.
+But these tests can be time consuming and expensive.
 Ultrasound is less expensive and can also detect some early kidney cancers.
-One problem with these tests is that they can’t always tell benign tumors from small renal cell carcinomas.
+But it’s not clear that the benefits of screening for kidney cancer with any of these tests would outweigh the possible downsides.
+Another issue with these types of tests is that they can’t always tell benign tumors from small kidney cancers.
+This could mean that a person might need to get other types of tests, such as a biopsy, even if it turns out they don’t have kidney cancer.

-Often, kidney cancers are found by accident during imaging tests for some other illness or symptom.
+Often, kidney cancers are found by accident when imaging tests are done for some other reason.
 These cancers usually are not causing pain or other symptoms when they are found.
 The survival rate for these kidney cancers is very high because they are usually found at a very early stage.

 For people at increased risk of kidney cancer

-It is important to tell your doctor if any of your family members (blood relatives) has or had kidney cancer, especially at a younger age, or if they have been diagnosed with an inherited condition linked to this cancer, such as von Hippel-Lindau disease.
-Your doctor may recommend that you consider genetic counseling and testing to see if you have the condition.
+It’s important to tell your doctor if any of your family members (blood relatives) have had kidney cancer, especially at a younger age, or if they have been diagnosed with an inherited condition linked to this cancer, such as von Hippel-Lindau disease.
+Your doctor may recommend that you consider genetic counseling and testing to see if you have one of these conditions.

-Before having genetic tests, it’s important to talk with a genetic counselor so that you understand what the tests can − and can’t − tell you, and what any results would mean.
-Genetic tests look for the gene mutations that cause these conditions in your DNA.
-They are used to diagnose these inherited conditions, not kidney cancer itself.
+Before having genetic tests, it’s important to talk with a genetic counselor so that you understand what the tests can − and can’t − tell you, how the tests are done, and what any results would mean.
+Genetic tests are used to look for the gene mutations that cause these inherited conditions, not kidney cancer itself.
 Your risk may be increased if you have one of these conditions, but it does not mean that you have (or definitely will get) kidney cancer.
-For more information on genetic testing, see Genetics and Cancer.
+For more information on genetic testing, see Genetic Testing for Cancer Risk.

 The American Cancer Society medical and editorial content team